Egham station – Runnymede – Bishopsgate – Windsor Great Park Village – Windsor & Eton Central/Riverside

 Maps: 1:50,000 Landranger 175 Reading & Windsor; 1:25,000 Explorer 160 Windsor, Weybridge & Bracknell.

-Getting there: South West Trains operate 4 trains per hour (3 per hour on Sundays) from London Waterloo (37 mins) via Clapham Junction (29 mins) for London Overground and connections from London Victoria and Richmond (21 mins) for London Overground and District line.
+Getting there: South Western Railway operate 4 trains per hour (3 per hour on Sundays) from London Waterloo (37 mins) via Clapham Junction (29 mins) for London Overground and connections from London Victoria and Richmond (21 mins) for London Overground and District line.